Spicy Tuna Crispy Rice Cakes

 Next morning take cakes out of molds and slice or, depending on whether your mold facilitates it, slice them while in the mold.
 Cutting is much easier if the knife is sharp, heated under hot water, and cleaned after each slice.
 The goal is to have sharply delineated cakes.

 Fry the fish cakes for a couple of minutes on each side at medium heat until visibly brown and crispy.
 The best way I have found to accomplish this is to add and heat several tablespoons of sesame oil in a non-stick frying pan.
 I then add half the fish cakes by placing them by hand over a pool of sesame oil and then slide them aside so that you can do the same for the remainder of the cakes.
 You should have very little loose sesame oil once all of this has been accomplished.
-After a couple of minutes flip carefully (I use small kitchen tongs), add more oil and with your hand and repeat the sliding you did earlier to make sure each has absorbed some sesame oil.
+Wait patiently and avoid temptation to add more sesame oil.
+It will crisp up.
+After a couple of minutes flip carefully (I use small kitchen tongs), add a bit more oil and with your hand and repeat the sliding you did earlier to make sure each has absorbed some sesame oil.
 After 2-3 minutes they should be ready.
 If not satisfied, without adding any more oil, simply and always carefully flip them back over again to accomplish this

 A few Tbs of sesame oil per side